-Direct trade is a model of international trade that involves the direct purchase of goods and products from small-scale producers and farmers, bypassing traditional intermediaries such as importers, wholesalers, and distributors.
-This approach to trade has the potential to create a range of positive impacts on local economies and communities around the world.
+Direct trade is a model of international trade that involves purchasing goods directly from small-scale producers and farmers, and can have positive impacts on local economies and communities.

 One key benefit of direct trade is the ability to support small-scale producers and farmers.
 These producers often struggle to access global markets due to a lack of resources and connections, and as a result, they may be forced to sell their goods at low prices to intermediaries.
 Direct trade offers an alternative by allowing producers to sell their products directly to buyers, often at higher prices and with better terms.
 This can provide a much-needed source of income and stability for producers, helping to lift them out of poverty and improving their standard of living.

 In addition to supporting small producers, direct trade can also have a positive impact on local economies.
 When producers are able to sell their products directly, they are more likely to reinvest their profits in their communities, supporting local businesses and creating jobs.
 This can lead to the development of strong, sustainable local economies that are less reliant on external sources of income and support.